GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 Before getting to the five steps, the underlying concept is worth understanding clearly, because it explains why the steps work in the way they do.

 Allen's term for the external structure is the trusted system.
 The system works not because it is complicated but because it is complete: everything that has a claim on your attention lives somewhere in the system rather than in your head, and the system reviews that information at appropriate intervals rather than randomly.
 When the mind trusts that nothing is being lost, it stops checking.
 The background noise quiets.
+That quieting is what people who use GTD well describe as its most significant benefit โ€” not doing more things, but removing the ambient cognitive load of trying to hold open commitments in working memory.

 The five steps of GTD